 - Not on public benefits such as Section 8 housing or disability

-- No history of depression unless can prove not on medications for at least 6 months
+- Not on anxiety medication unless can prove not on medications for at least 6 months

 - Will do criminal history check

-- We cannot work with surrogates who live in Michigan and Louisiana, because of the legal situation with surrogacy in those districts/states
+- We cannot work with surrogates who live in Arizona, Michigan, Louisiana, because of laws in those states